 - Adhere to other supervision requirements from the state cybersecurity and informatization department regarding generative AI functions and services.

 The rules contain no further details, are demanding and can create a lot of uncertainty for Chinese organisations.
 For example, the fact that training data must be objective decimates a lot of pretraining data.

 Protection of end users

-Generative AI service providers are required to request accurate identification information from end users (Article 9) and adopt measures to prevent users from excessive reliance and addiction to the services (Article 10).
+Generative AI service providers are required to sign service agreements with users who register for their generative AI services, clarifying the rights and obligations of both parties (Article 9) and adopt measures to prevent users from excessive reliance and addiction to the services (Article 10).
 They should also disclose information that could influence users' decisions, such as a "description of the source, scale, type, quality, and other details of pre-training and optimized-training data, rules for manual labelling, the scale and types of manually-labelled data, as well as fundamental algorithms and technical systems."
 (Article 17)

 In terms of data security, providers must safeguard user activity logs and data that the user has submitted.
 User profiling and sharing of information of end users to third parties is prohibited (Article 11).

 Finally, providers should foresee mechanisms for end users to report a provider and develop a system to deal with user complaints (Article 18-19).